bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-25-blonde-in-love.md

 In the 1960s, when the Czech film industry was under Soviet control, filmmakers such as Forman and Jiri Menzel deliberately made intimate and comical dramas about everyday characters.
 Forman proclaimed that he wasn’t interested in ‘grand manner’ or ‘operatic emotion’, and that the best stories were rooted in ordinary behaviour.
 His films were cherished by Czech audiences – Passer claimed that when he and Forman went into exile in the late 1960s they didn’t have the proper papers, but the border guard was such a fan of Forman’s that he waved them through.

 Forman has gone on to make some very distinguished films in the west (most recently 2006’s underrated _Goya’s Ghosts_).
-Nonetheless, films such as _Ragtime_ (1981), _Amadeus_ (1984), _Valmont_ (1989) and even the celebrated _One Flew over the Cuckoo’s Nest_ (1975) don’t have the simplicity or arguably the perceptiveness of
-_A Blonde in Love_.
-Sometimes, in his work in the US, Forman has indulged in ‘grand manner’ and ‘operatic emotion’, and the mischief and playfulness that Passer spotted in him when they were schoolchildren haven’t been a hallmark of his Hollywood career. _A Blonde in Love_, like Menzel’s _Closely Observed Trains_ (1966), hasn’t dated at all, and its humour, finely honed social observation, eroticism and mild subversiveness remain as fresh today as in the mid-1960s.
+Nonetheless, films such as _Ragtime_ (1981), _Amadeus_ (1984), _Valmont_ (1989) and even the celebrated _One Flew over the Cuckoo’s Nest_ (1975) don’t have the simplicity or arguably the perceptiveness of  _A Blonde in Love_.
+Sometimes, in his work in the US, Forman has indulged in ‘grand manner’ and ‘operatic emotion’, and the mischief and playfulness that Passer spotted in him when they were schoolchildren haven’t been a hallmark of his Hollywood career. _A Blonde in Love_, like Menzel’s _Closely Observed Trains_ (1966), hasn’t dated at all, and its humour, finely honed social observation, eroticism and mild subversiveness remain as fresh today as in the mid-1960s.<br>

-Geoffrey Macnab, _Sight & Sound_, April 2011
+**Geoffrey Macnab, _Sight & Sound_, April 2011**<br>

-**A contemporary review**
+**A contemporary review**<br>
 Forman has said that he likes _A Blonde in Love_ more than any of his first three films.
 Two of these, _The Competition_ and _If There Were No Bands_, have yet to be seen in Britain, but his preference over _Peter and Pavla_ is logical enough.
 Always a semi-documentarist, Forman appears previously to have depended largely upon the improvisations of his non-professional performers; with _A Blonde in Love_, he has imposed a stronger framework, with the result that his own part in it as director is more apparent.
 While his affection for inconsequential details is still generously indulged, scripting appears to have been more precise before shooting actually began.
 The full circle from opening to closing shots – discounting the lively guitar prologue – is more tidy, if perhaps less interesting in its predictability, than the amiably loose construction of _Peter and Pavla_, while the artfully composed love scenes and such jokes as the runaway ring and the falling blind have touches of contrivance which were never apparent in the earlier film.

 In theme, _A Blonde in Love_ could even be termed conventional; in style, fortunately, it demonstrates that Forman’s talent for observation is still remarkable – and it is when his performers are fending for themselves, seemingly unconscious of his inquisitive camera, that _A Blonde in Love_ is at its best.
 Particularly successful are the three soldiers, their faces haunted by a desperately ageing lechery, their actions by the need to maintain the appearance of worldly dignity even when their gift of wine is delivered to the wrong group of girls.